 Twenty-three headspace samples were analyzed for gas content.
 Methane concentrations are very low (a few parts per million) in the upper parts of the sediment retrieved from Site U1398 but increase rapidly below 180 mbsf to a maximum value of 4700 ppm at 240 mbsf.
-Despite these elevated methane levels, concentrations of the higher hydrocarbon remained close to detection limits, with between 0.4 and 1.4 ppm ethane and ethene measured in seven samples.
+Despite these elevated methane levels, concentrations of the higher hydrocarbons remained close to detection limits, with between 0.4 and 1.4 ppm ethane and ethene measured in seven samples.
 Because of the coarse-grained nature of the sediment, it was not possible to take any pore water samples in the uppermost 60 mbsf at this site.
 Hence, the uppermost pore water data come from 62.5 mbsf.
 At this point, pore water alkalinity values are close to 10 mM and remain at this level to 150 mbsf.
-Alkalinity then gradually decreases to 5 mM at 180 mbsf and remains at this value to the deepest sample at 254 mbsf.
-Ammonium concentrations increase steadily from 0.8 mM in the shallowest samples to 1.5 mM in the deepest sample.
-Calcium concentrations decrease from 4.5 mM at 62.5 mbsf to 3.5 mM at 140 mbsf and then show a steep increase to 10.9 mM in the deepest sample (Fig. F15).
-Magnesium concentrations also gradually decrease from 51 mM in the shallowest sample to 42.5 mM at the base of the hole.
+Alkalinity then decreases to 5.9 mM at 254 mbsf.
+Ammonium concentrations increase steadily from 0.8 mM in the shallowest samples to ~1.6 mM in the deepest sample.
+Calcium concentrations decrease from 4.8 mM at 62.5 mbsf to 3.4 mM at 86 mbsf and then remain relatively constant with an increase to 10.9 mM in the deepest sample (Fig. F15).
+Magnesium concentrations also gradually decrease from 51 mM in the shallowest sample to 44.4 mM at the base of the hole.
 Chloride concentrations show a consistent increase from close to the seawater value in the shallowest sample to 674 mM at 254 mbsf.
-Even the shallowest sample has sulfate concentrations that are less than half the seawater level, and sulfate falls to below 10 mM at 65 mbsf.
+Even the shallowest sample has sulfur concentrations that are less than half the seawater level, and then concentrations fall below 10 mM at 65 mbsf and reach our detection limit by ~160 mbsf.
 Overall, data are consistent with diagenetic processes controlled by organic carbon oxidation and alteration of volcanic material.
 The increase in chloride with depth may reflect hydration of clay minerals.

-IODP Site U1399 (proposed Site CARI-08B; 14°23.24'N, 61°42.69'W; 2900 mbsl) is located west of Martinique (Table T1; Fig. F11).
+IODP Site U1399 (proposed Site CARI-08B; 14°23.24'N, 61°42.69'W; 2900 mbsl) is located west of Martinique (Fig. F11; Table T1).
 The objective for Site U1399 was to characterize the processes accompanying debris avalanche emplacement and associated erosion.
-The seismic and bathymetric surveys for Site U1399 revealed that this site is located on one of the main chaotic deposits and that coring at this site could retrieve volcanic and biogenic sediment with intercalated, large, chaotic debris avalanche deposits of debris avalanche Deposit 1.
-In detail, we hope to characterize and quantify the erosional processes of the upper sedimentary layers deposited in the Grenada Basin associated with such debris avalanches and their subsequent incorporation into the flow.
-Finally, we will compare the characteristics of debris avalanche deposits from Dominica and Martinique to constrain possible differences in erosional capability and mobility.
-Sediment above debris avalanche Deposit 1 will be used to better constrain the age of the slide event.
+The seismic and bathymetric surveys for Site U1399 revealed that this site is located on one of the main chaotic deposits and that coring at this site could retrieve volcanic and biogenic sediment with intercalated, large, chaotic unit (interpreted as debris avalanche Deposit 1) (Le Friant et al., 2003; Boudon et al., 2007).
+In detail, we hope to characterize and quantify the erosional processes of the upper sedimentary layers deposited in the Grenada Basin associated with such mass transport processes and their subsequent incorporation into the flow.
+Finally, we will compare the characteristics of the deposits from Dominica and Martinique to constrain possible differences in erosional capability and mobility.
+Sediment above Deposit 1 will be used to better constrain the age of the mass-wasting event.